josehu07/madkv/README.md

 * `refcli/`: a dummy client that demonstrates the stdin/out workloads interface
 * `runner/`: a multi-functional KV testing & benchmarking utility
 * `sumgen/`: helper scripts for plotting & report generation
-* `src/` or any other directory name to your liking: source code of your KV store server and client
+* `kvstore/` or any other directory name to your liking: source code of your KV store components

-Students will implement their KV store server and clients under some subdirectory (e.g., `src/`) in any language of their choice, and add proper invocation commands to project-specific Justfiles for automation.
+Students will implement their KV store server, clients, and other components under some subdirectory (e.g., `kvstore/`) in any language/framework of their choice, and add proper invocation commands to project-specific Justfiles for automation.
 We recommend students get familiar with the basics of the [`just` tool](https://github.com/casey/just).

-See the course Canvas specs for details about the KV store project and the tasks to complete.
+See the course Canvas specs for details about the KV store projects and the tasks to complete.

 ## Just Recipes